Description

 Pressure and temperature limitations

 Inline sight glasses have specific pressure and temperature limitations based on their design and material of construction.
 Additionally, in applications with extreme conditions, such as high pressures or temperatures.
-Under these conditions a specialized sight glasses may be required to ensure reliable and accurate visibility.
+Under these conditions, specialized sight glasses may be required to ensure reliable and accurate visibility.

 It’s important to note the advantages and disadvantages outlined above.
 This may vary depending on the specific design, material selection, and application requirements of the inline sight glass.
 Additionally, it’s recommended to consult and work with knowledgeable professionals and manufacturers.
 If you do, it will help you choose the most suitable sight glass for your particular needs.